medgelabs/stream-bot/README.md

 The only variable injected is the username.
 Any other substitutions are ignored.

-## Commands - TODO
+## Commands

-Commands are currently set in code in the `bot/commandHandler.go` file.
+There are two sets of commands:

+* `config.yaml` - defines simple response commands and command aliases
+* `bot/commandHandler.go` - defines commands that require more complex logic

 ## Subscribers